 Google is a black box.
-As such, nobody can tell you for certain whether something is definitely in their algorithm or by how much it impacts the final results.
-That said, we do have a growing amount of evidence that supports author authority as a ranking signal.
-Let’s go over what that evidence is and what you can do about it.
+As such, nobody can tell you whether something is definitely in their algorithm or how much it impacts the final results.
+That said, we have a growing amount of evidence supporting author authority as a ranking signal.
+Let’s go that evidence and how to improve your author authority.

 Evidence Authorship is a Ranking Signal.

-Here is the most concrete evidence we have that Google is using your post’s author to help rank the page.
+Here is the most concrete evidence we have that Google uses your post’s author as a ranking factor.

 - Google filed an agent rank patent in 2009 and an author vectors patent in 2018.